 Municipalities have a significant role in climate mitigation and promotion of the green economy.
-As electricity distributors responsible for managing the interface with domestic and industrial consumers of power, municipalities have critical role to play in the rollout of REEE programmes.
-As planners and local regulators municipalities can also crucially influence and enable the development of REEE by private developers.
-Furthermore, municipalities own and operate infrastructure that have significant REEE potential, such as landfills and sewage treatment plants.
+As electricity distributors responsible for managing the interface with domestic and industrial consumers of power, municipalities have critical role to play in the rollout of renewable energy programmes.
+As planners and local regulators municipalities can also crucially influence and enable the development of renewable energy projects by private developers.
+Furthermore, municipalities own and operate infrastructure that have significant renewable energy potential, such as landfills and sewage treatment plants.

-Greater Tzaneen Municipality can also begin to plan towards rolling out the REEE programme within our area of jurisdiction as part of our contribution towards the promotion of the green economy.
+Greater Tzaneen Municipality can also begin to plan towards rolling out the renewable energy programme within our area of jurisdiction as part of our contribution towards the promotion of the green economy.
 Some of the renewable energy supply sources that could be looked upon are as follows: